-Overview of ICMP Support
+ICMP Support Overview

 ICMP is supported in NerveCenter as a protocol that can be utilized for both monitoring and polling.
-ICMP, defined in RFC792, is an internal communication protocol embedded within the IP layer of the TCP/IP protocol suite.
-It is most often employed by internal elements for configuration modification.
+ICMPv4 and ICMPv6 as defined in RFC792 and RFC1442 respectively, are internal communication protocols embedded within the IP layer of the TCP/IP protocol suite.
+They are most often employed by internal elements for configuration modification.